 PTSD, TBI, PSYCHIATRIC, MEDICAL ALERT, RETRIEVAL

-Jesse would be suited for a handler older than 3 years of age (regardless of gender), who’s activity level is equal to walking for 30 minutes twice a day and spending a good part of the day on out in public as your Service Dog!
+Rocky would also be best suited for a handler older than 7 years of age (regardless of gender), who’s age-appropriate activity level is equal to brisk walking for 30 minutes at least twice a day or more.
+He would LOVE a yard to run in!
+He will be excellent for Service Dog work because he enjoys being both physically and intellectually stimulated.

 - Is in good health